 Lackawanna College provides a flat-rate tuition schedule for full-time students, allowing them to take from 12 to 18 credits.
+Exceeding 18 credits (or 19 if a Capstone waiver is granted) will cause students to forego the benefit of flat-rate tuition, and they will be charged a per-credit rate for all enrolled credits.
 Part-time students pay on a per-credit-hour basis.
-A brochure describing the College's tuition policies is available.